canonical/kafka-operator/docs/tutorial/deploy.md

 juju deploy kafka -n 3 --channel 4/edge --config roles=broker
 ```

+Juju will now fetch Charmed Apache Kafka and begin deploying it to the LXD cloud.
 Now check the Juju model status:

 ```shell
 juju status
 ```

+Wait for the `blocked` status with the message
+`application needs to be related with a KRaft controller`.

 ````{warning}
 If you encounter the following error message: